isomerpages/mlaw-corp/_covid19/14-A-re-align-framework.md

 ##### <a name="other">Other Support Measures</a><a href="#refg" title="Return to top">↩</a> #####

-In view of the impact that COVID-19 has had on businesses, MinLaw is also introducing a Simplified Insolvency Programme under the Insolvency, Restructuring and Dissolution (Amendment) Bill to assist micro and small companies (“MSCs”)<sup><a href="#fn2" id="ref2">2</a></sup>  that require support to restructure their debts to rehabilitate the business, or to wind up the company as the business has ceased to be viable.
+In view of the impact that COVID-19 has had on businesses, MinLaw is also introducing a Simplified Insolvency Programme under the Insolvency, Restructuring and Dissolution (Amendment) Bill to assist micro and small companies (“MSCs”)<sup><a href="#fn3" id="ref3">3</a></sup>  that require support to restructure their debts to rehabilitate the business, or to wind up the company as the business has ceased to be viable.
 Application details will be announced in due course.

 <br>
 <sup><u>Footnotes</u></sup>
 <p><sup id="fn1">1.
 MAS has worked with the financial industry to extend support measures beyond 2020, which will help SMEs facing cashflow difficulties to transition gradually to full loan repayments.<a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></sup></p>
 <p><sup id="fn2">2.
+Parties in contracts affecting essential services and national interests may use the Re-Align Framework to renegotiate their conttracts but cannot terminate them.<a href="#ref2" title="Jump back to footnote 2 in the text.">↩</a></sup></p>
-Micro and small companies are companies with an annual revenue of less than $1 million and $10 million, respectively.<a href="#ref2" title="Jump back to footnote 2 in the text.">↩</a></sup></p>
+<p><sup id="fn3">3.
+Micro and small companies are companies with an annual revenue of less than $1 million and $10 million, respectively.<a href="#ref3" title="Jump back to footnote 3 in the text.">↩</a></sup></p>